fbukevin/bedrock-claude-chat/README.md

 ## Deployment
 There are two ways to deploy a chatbot:

-- Super-easy deployment: This method is designed for the very first user of BrChat.
+- [Super-easy deployment](https://github.com/fbukevin/bedrock-claude-chat/edit/v2/README.md#-super-easy-deployment): This method is designed for the very first user.
-- Using CDK: Notice that it requires large amount of space to register container layers.
-Expand your disk of VM for Cloud9 before you deploy.
+- [Using CDK](https://github.com/fbukevin/bedrock-claude-chat/edit/v2/README.md#deploy-using-cdk): Notice that it requires large amount of space to register container layers.
+Expand your disk of machine.

-Both method require usig CDK config file in cdk/cdk.js.
-To use custom bootstrap, please refer to [deploy.md](deploy.md).

 ## 🚀 Super-easy Deployment